nanoframework/nanoFramework.IoT.Device/devices/HomeAssistant/README.md

 }
 ```

 `Connect()` automatically sets a Last-Will-Testament on `client.AvailabilityTopic` (payload `"offline"`), so Home Assistant marks the device unavailable if it disconnects ungracefully.
-Pass a different topic to `willTopic` to override it, or `string.Empty` to connect without an LWT at all.
+Pass a different topic to `willTopic` to override it — `client.AvailabilityTopic` then reflects that custom topic for the rest of the session, so `PublishOnline()`, `Disconnect()`, and discovery payloads all stay consistent with the broker's LWT topic.
+Pass `string.Empty` to connect without an LWT at all (availability publishing still uses the default topic in that case).

 ### 6. Publish state updates